Packages ‘ggpmisc’, ‘ggpp’ and ‘gginnards’

 The second spin-off took place in 2021.
 The reason was to make the geometries and some other functions available on their own so that they could be more easily depended upon by other packages.
 Because of this history, ‘ggpmisc’ loads and attaches ‘ggpp’ when it is loaded and attached.
 So, the aim was akin to providing a subset of ‘ggpmisc’ to some users while keeping the behaviour of ‘ggpmisc’ unchanged.

-The underlying aim behind the design of ‘ggpmisc’ has been to make it easy to add data labels, annotations and insets to ggplots, using a grammar consistent with that implemented in ‘ggplot2’ and without imposing arbitrary restrictions on the use of the layered grammar of graphics.
+The aim of ‘ggpmisc’ is to make it easy to add data labels, statistical annotations and insets to ggplots, using a grammar consistent with that implemented in ‘ggplot2’ and without imposing arbitrary restrictions on the use of the layered grammar of graphics.

-The approach I use in ‘ggpmisc’ is different to that of popular extensions like ‘ggpubr’ which attempt to simplify plot creation by packaging the code for several plot layers into a single function.
-Using such an approach, much of the grammar of graphics is not accessible to users, and even if easier to use, such functions are much less flexible.
-Clearly, the two approaches target somehow different audiences.
+The approach I use in ‘ggpmisc’ is different to that of popular extensions like plot constructors from ‘ggpubr’ or the autoplot() method from ‘ggplot2’ which attempt to simplify plot creation by limiting access to the grammar of graphics and returning a complete plot.
+Even if easier to use, such functions are much less flexible.
+Clearly, the two approaches target different audiences.

 Unit tests for ‘ggplot2’ extensions had been quite tricky to implement, causing in the past trouble for CRAN and breaking frequently due to inconsequential changes in ‘ggplot2’ or its dependencies.
-For this reason, even though I implemented the first unit tests for ‘ggpmisc’ in 2017 and kept adding more since then, I have kept these tests local and not included them in the package releases.
-As I have been until recently the only developer and maintainer of the package, this approach was good anough and managed to keep the package nearly bug free and made development of enhancements and fixing bugs comparatively easy.
-However, local testing became insufficient once other developers started contributing pull-requests to ‘ggpp’.
+For this reason, even though I implemented the first unit tests for ‘ggpmisc’ in 2017 and kept adding more since then, I initially kept these tests local without including them in the package releases.

 My goal is to follow the recommendations of ROpenScience and once requirements are met, submit ‘ggpp’ and ‘ggpmisc’ to their peer review.